pedroetb/pedroetb-projects-backup-reader/README.md

 ## Create credentials

-After deploy, log in running container and run the following commands, replacing `${USER}` value with desired usernames (one each time):
+After deploy, log in `backup-reader-nginx` running container and run the following commands, replacing `${USER}` value with desired usernames (one each time):

 ```
 $ apk add openssl